-We might find more success in getting children to eat the food we are serving if we make it fun by asking them to be involved in the cooking process.
+Often, we find find more success in getting children to eat the food we are serving if we make it fun by asking them to be involved in the cooking process.
 Where developmentally appropriate, ask the children to help in the kitchen.
 Together, you can create silly, fun names for different dishes.
 Don't forget to ask them what their favorites are.

-Visit the months of March, April, May, August, September and December in the 2024 NCA Nutrition Calendar for tasty, protein packed recipes.
+Visit the months of January, February, June and September in the 2025 NCA Nutrition Calendar for tasty, protein packed recipes.